4.4. Probability Distributions

 Probability Example:

-You learn that the lot of calves to be auctioned at the local livestock sale have a mean weight of 500 pounds with a standard deviation of 150 pounds.
+You learn that calves that are to be auctioned at the local livestock sale have a mean weight of 500 pounds with a standard deviation of 150 pounds.
 What fraction of the calves likely weigh:

 >> % less than 400 pounds